-Midjourney vs DALL-E vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026
+Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

-AI image generation has evolved dramatically.
-In 2026, four platforms dominate the space: Midjourney, DALL-E 3 (via ChatGPT), Stable Diffusion 3.5, and Flux by Black Forest Labs.
+AI image generation has evolved dramatically and the lineup has shifted again in 2026.
+Four platforms still dominate the space: Midjourney V8, ChatGPT Images 2.0 (powered by GPT Image 2, the successor to DALL-E 3), Stable Diffusion 3.5, and Flux 2 by Black Forest Labs.

 Each tool takes a fundamentally different approach—from Midjourney's curated aesthetics to Stable Diffusion's open-source flexibility.
 Choosing the right one depends on your goals, budget, and technical comfort level.